-- Lets say we choose communication as topic, What would the objectives look like?
+- Let’s say we choose communication as the topic, What would the objectives look like?
 Some examples could be…

 - To begin to understand the importance of communication

-- To identify problems which can arise due to lack of effective communication
+- To identify problems that can arise due to a lack of effective communication

 Develop the Essential Questions (EQ’s) you would like your students to answer by the end of the activity.